magnus-ISU/TeXt/README.md

 # TeXt

-WYSIWYG editor for latex on android.
+WYSIWYG offline editor for latex on android.

 Due to bugs in `flutter_tex`, doesn't work on web :(